devdartjs/Virtus-Commerce/README.md

 - 🔀 Client-side routing with React Router DOM (v7)
 - 🧪 Unit and component testing with Vitest + Testing Library
 - 🧼 Code formatting and linting with Prettier and ESLint
-- 🐳 Fully containerized via Docker and versioned on DockerHub
-- 🔁 CI pipeline support for testing, linting, and builds

 ---